krulik/materials/guides/git.md

 ## Push your first repo to Github

+### Initialize a local repository

-Assuming you're in a folder called `/my-repo` with the files you'd like to push.
+Assuming you're inside a folder called `/my-repo` with the files you'd like to push.

 ```
 # initialize a new git repository in /my-repo, so git will start tracking your files